jonathanimb/ADS1118/README.md

 # ADS1118
 A python interface to bit bang the ADS1118 chip from a Raspberry Pi.
 Single shot mode only for now.
-Optimized for my use: reading a temperature from a type K thermocouple.
+Also includes a conversion table for type K thermocouples.

 The [ADS1118](http://www.ti.com/lit/ds/symlink/ads1118.pdf) uses the SPI protocol.
 Since the SPI pins on my Raspberry Pi were occupied by the touch screen, this library uses normal GPIO pins instead (ie "bit bang").